codeplaysoftware/portBLAS/README.md

 ## Setup

+**IMPORTANT NOTE:** The `TARGET` CMake variable is no longer supported.
+It has been replaced by `TUNING_TARGET`, which accepts the same options.
+`TUNING_TARGET` affects only the tuning configuration and has no effect on the target triplet for DPC++ or the hipSYCL target.
+Please refer to the sections below for setting them.

 1. Clone the SYCL-BLAS repository, making sure to pass the `--recursive` option, in order to clone submodule(s), such as the computecpp-sdk.
 2. Create a build directory
 3. Run `CMake` from the build directory (see options in the section below):